ModiDev/ModiDev/README.md

 ### Hi there 👋
-Hello 👋 I'm Moditha Dassanayake, You are in My Github Account Here I AM..........
+Hello 👋 I'm Moditha Dassanayake,😄😄😄 You are in My Github Account and Here I AM 😄😄😄�..........

 Here are some ideas to get you started: